magnus-lycka/gocd-pipeline-builder/README.md

 Since the tests change the state of the Go server, it's important to run them sequentially unless capturemock is in replay mode.

+TODO: Document how to set up docker for the repo_checks tests.